THE LITTLE ZOMBIE GIRL

 Composer

-Omar Shahryar is an award-winning composer and evil scientist.
-Recent commissions include Songs t0 Remember (Birmingham Opera Company), the symphonic fables Six Fables and Cours, cours, cours!
-(Orchestra National d'Auvergne).
-Omar’s digital mini-opera Blue, Red, Yellow...
-For the English National Opera's “Finish This” programme has inspired over 14,000 primary school children around the UK to compose their own mini-operas.
-His youth opera about the efects of terrorism, A Shoe Full of Stars, won the YAMA ward Prize for Best Opera for Young People 2018.
-From Colombia to Canada, from Norway to Oman, Omar's expertise in participatory opera is internationally sought after.
+Omar composed the digital mini-opera Blue, Red, Yellow... for English National Opera’s “Finish This” programme, which has been used to inspired over 14,000 primary school children around the UK to compose their own mini-operas.
+His internationally acclaimed opera about young people’s reactions to violent extremism, A Shoe Full of Stars, won the international YAM Award Prize for Best Opera for Young People 2018.

 ED HARRIS